bansal-vansh/bansal-vansh.github.io/_news/announcement_5.md

 related_posts: false
 ---

-We got a spotlight presentation (top 3%) for the paper "CoLT: The conditional localization test for assessing the accuracy of neural posterior estimates" at NeurIPS 2025!
+We got a <span style="color:dodgerblue; font-weight:bold;">spotlight presentation (top 3%)</span> at NeurIPS 2025 for the paper "CoLT: The conditional localization test for assessing the accuracy of neural posterior estimates"!
 See you in San Diego!